MicrosoftDocs/altspace-vr/altspace-vr/faqs/app-version.md

 ## In Windows System Settings

-If you installed AltspaceVR via the Microsoft Store, you can additionally find the app version via Windows system settings.
-This would be a good option to report the app version if you are unable to successfully log into the client.
+If you installed AltspaceVR via the Microsoft Store, you can additionally find the app version in the Windows system settings.
+This scenario is a good fit when reporting the app version if you're unable to successfully log into the client.

-To find the app version in Windows system settings, open the **Start Menu** and type **Apps & Features**.
-Select this, and navigate to **AltspaceVR** in the list of apps.
-Left click AltspaceVR and select **Advanced Options** from the menu that appears.
+To find the app version in Windows system settings, open the **Start Menu**, type in **Apps & Features**, and select the result.
+Navigate to **AltspaceVR** in the list of apps.
+Leff-click AltspaceVR and select **Advanced Options** from the menu that appears.

 ![Apps and features menu open with advanced option highlighted](images/app-version-img-02.png)